OmberMan/Unanda-but-it-still-works-I-hope/README.md

 ***Unique Unit: Riverside Archer** (Replaces Archer)*
 > Coupled with the Riverside Warrior, they combine to make a formidable force that dominated the early Bronze Age world.

-If you have any concerns feel free to contact me on Discord (Cavenir#6636), or you could reach out using the links provided on [my website](https://secession-cycles.carrd.co/).
+If you have any concerns feel free to reach out using the links provided on [my website](https://secession-cycles.carrd.co/).
 Thank you.